 Homosexual acts have been legal in Austria since 1971.
 Following a decision by the European Court of Human Rights, cohabiting same-sex partners were given the same rights as unmarried cohabiting opposite-sex couples.

 In 2010, registered partnerships were introduced although gay couples still face some legal challenges such as adopting, having access to IVF and artificial insemination.
-But as of June 2013, the Austrian government allowed stepchild adoption by same-sex couples.
+But as of January 2015, the Austrian government allowed full joint co-adoption by same-sex couples.

 Many gay men have played prominent roles in Austria’s political, cultural, architectural and musical history.